 Barriers to contraceptive use include fear of side effects, lack of access to family planning services, sociocultural beliefs and a limited knowledge about contraceptives.

 Didn’t find what you were looking for?
-Check out our topics pages for more in-depth information and resources on a variety of maternal health issues.
+Check out our topic pages for more in-depth information and resources on a variety of maternal health issues.

 Interested in getting involved?
 Search our database of international organizations working in the global maternal health field.